How do I get to Fed Square?

 Located within walking distance of major Melbourne attractions, Fed Square is the perfect place to start exploring the city.
 Download the Walking Map of Melbourne and enjoy a leisurely stroll through the hidden laneways, lush parklands and bustling arts precinct.

-When is Fed Square open?
+Fed Square Residents

-Is there free Wi-Fi at Fed Square?
+Do you have free Wi-Fi at Fed Square?